etherex/etherex/etherex/WhitePaper.md

 This White Paper lays the foundation for a better approach: a way forward that will bring an abrupt end to the phenomenon of getting “Goxxed”.

-EtherEx is the world's first truly decentralized crypto exchange.
+EtherEx is a truly decentralized crypto exchange.
 Leveraging the power of Ethereum, it will empower users to exchange in a secure and trustless fashion, as well as trade in ways not possible with first-generation blockchain technologies.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->